odlgroup/odl/doc/source/guide/introduction/getting_started.rst

    import scipy

    class Convolution(odl.Operator):
-       """Operator calculating the convolution of a kernel with a vector.
+       """Operator calculating the convolution of a kernel with a function.

-       The operator inherits from ``odl.Operator`` to be able to be used with odl.
+       The operator inherits from ``odl.Operator`` to be able to be used with ODL.
        """

        def __init__(self, kernel):